devbioinfoguy/wrangling-genomics/lessons/00-readQC.md

     > unzip $zip
     > done

-Note that, in the first line, we create a variable named 'zip'.
-After that, we call that variable with the syntax $zip.  $zip is assigned the value of each item (file) in the list *.zip, once for each iteration of the loop.
+Note that, in the first line, we create a variable named `zip`.
+After that, we call that variable with the syntax `$zip`. `$zip` is assigned the value of each item (file) in the list *.zip, once for each iteration of the loop.

 This loop is basically a simple program.
 When it runs, it will run unzip